What is a Boot Sector Virus?

 You should also use RAM antivirus

 Charge sector computer contagions are most generally spread using physical media.
-An droopy fragment or USB stick connect to a computer will be transferred when reading the drive’s VBR, also modify or replace the being charge law.
-The coming time a stoner tries to start their desktop, the contagion will be load and execute incontinently as part of the master charge record.
+A droopy fragment or USB stick connects to a computer transfer.
+When reading the drive’s VBR, and also modifies or replaces the being charge law.
+The next time a stoner tries to start their desktop.
+The contagion load and executes incontinently as part of the master charge record.
 It is also possible that the email attachments contain startup virus code.
-If opened, these attachments infect the host computer and may contain instructions for sending other batches of emails to a user’s contact list.
-Improvements to the BIOS architecture have reduced the spread of boot viruses by including an option to prevent modification of the first sector of a computer’s hard drive.
+If opened, these attachments infect the host computer.
+And contains instructions for sending other batches of emails to a user’s contact list.
+Improvements to the BIOS architecture have reduced the spread of boot viruses by including an option.
+To prevent modification of the first sector of a computer’s hard drive.

 Although boot viruses were common in the early 1990s, they became much rarer after most computer motherboard manufacturers added protection against such threats by denying access to the Master Boot Record ( component most often targeted) without user permission.
 Although boot viruses were common in the early 1990s, they became much rarer after most computer motherboard manufacturers added protection against such threats by denying access to the Master Boot Record ( component most often targeted) without user permission.